-- 1. The Judicial Administrator and the accused may agree, in writing, to a summary decision before formal charges are filed.
-If a Summary Decision Agreement is reached, the Judicial Administrator shall: - a. send a notice of formal accusation and of the provisions of the summary decision to the accused; and - b. notify the Judicial Codes Counselor of each summary decision as soon as possible, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor. - 2.
-In the event that this summary procedure is employed: - a.
+2. The Judicial Administrator and the accused may agree, in writing, to a summary decision at any time, but typically prior to a matter going to a hearing before the University Hearing Board.
+If a Summary Decision Agreement is reached, the Judicial Administrator shall:

+a. send a notice of formal accusation and of the provisions of the summary decision to the accused; and b. notify the Judicial Codes Counselor of each summary decision as soon as possible, if the Judicial Administrator has learned that the accused has consulted the Judicial Codes Counselor.

+3. In the event that this summary procedure is employed:

+a.
 All penalties and remedies listed in Article IV may be assessed via summary decision.
 In the case of suspension or dismissal, however, the Judicial Administrator must obtain the approval of a Hearing Board Chair, to insure against the possibility of intimidation or coercion in the negotiations; the Judicial Administrator must do so prior to reaching agreement, but may address the Hearing Board Chair without the participation of the accused.